dagraham/etm-dgraham/README.md

     - Naive dates and datetimes are not converted when encoded.
 When decoded, dates are converted to midnight and then, along with naive datetimes, are treated as aware in the local timezone.
 - Fuzzy parsing of entries is suppored.
 - Here are examples of fuzzy parsing and serialization supposing that it is currently Wed, Jan 4, 2018 and that the local timezone is US/Eastern:
 	- Naive date:

 				@s fri

 		Interpreted as `Fri, Jan 5, 2018`.
-With only a **date** specified, this schedules an all-day, floating (naive) item for the specified date in whatever happens to be the local timezone and would be serialized as `{D}:20180105`.
+With only a **date** specified, this schedules a floating (naive) item for the specified date in whatever happens to be the local timezone and would be serialized as `{D}:20180105`.
 Note that dates are necessarily naive and thus there is no need to append an `N` to the serialization.
 	- Aware datetime in the local timezone:

 				@s fri 2p